jluttine/jluttine.github.io/posts/how-to-blog-with-jupyter-ipython-notebook-and-nikola.md

     mkdir -p /path/to/blog
     mkvirtualenv --system-site-packages -a /path/to/blog blog

-Install NumPy, SciPy, Matplotlib and Pandoc using the package manager of your system (or use, for instance, Anaconda).
 Install Nikola to your virtual environment with some useful extra packages:

     pip install nikola[extras]

+You can leave the virtual environment with `deactivate` and activate it with `workon blog`.

 # Create the site